modernsoftware/learn-csharp/object-oriented-programming/classes-objects.md

 We can set the properties of objects by using the dot (.) operator, for instance, we set the Side property of the small square to 1 by writing smallSquare.Side = 1;

 If we want to get the property of an object we also use the dot (.) operator.
-For instance, to the Side of the bigSquare we write bigSquare.Side.
+For instance, to get the Side of the bigSquare we write : bigSquare.Side.

 ## Constructors